Hot Topic: Effects of Climate Variability on Fisheries

 Context for Use

 In this final lab exercise of the Fisheries Unit, students will explore how changes in climate can affect fish populations and the fishing industry.
-Students will consider climate variability on timescales of years and
+Students will consider climate variability on different timescales.

 The entire investigation should take about two 50-60 minute class periods.